 While there will be slight differences between flavors, most manufacturers tend to stick pretty close to a nutritional profile.
 That makes this a fairly reliable way to judge the brand itself.

 The first thing you’ll likely notice on the chart is just how large the slice dedicated to carbohydrates is.
 This food is more than 50% carbohydrates, and that’s bad news for dogs.
+Dry dog food is always higher in carbohydrates than fresh or wet dog food, but this really takes the cake.

 The protein ratio is also pretty pathetic, thanks to the paltry meat offering in this food, and we’d prefer a much higher number here.